Export Contact, Leads & Attachments from Salesforce to CSV

 With Skyvia, you can easily export data from Salesforce to CSV files, which can be further downloaded to your computer or automatically placed to some file storage.
 The CSV data format is useful because of its relative simplicity and universal cross-platform accessibility.
 Moreover, pulling data from Salesforce to a CSV file is a convenient way to analyze the data later.

-To get data out of Salesforce, you need to create an export package that will perform export of Salesforce data.
-When creating an export package, Skyvia allows creating several export tasks in one package and, thus, exporting several Salesforce objects – accounts, contacts, leads, attachments, etc. – in a single export operation.
+To get data out of Salesforce, you need to create an export integration that will perform export of Salesforce data.
+When creating an export, Skyvia allows creating several export tasks in one integration and, thus, exporting several Salesforce objects – accounts, contacts, leads, attachments, etc. – in a single export operation.
 When selecting Salesforce objects, you can select either all of their fields or some of them, you can specify various filter conditions, which can be as complex as you may ever need.
 You are also free to export binary data – export them as an archive with binary files and a CSV with exported non-binary fields.

 5 Steps to Extract Data from Salesforce

-The package editor opens up.
-It allows you to select/create source connection, specify target settings, add export tasks, schedule a package for automatic execution and use additional options if necessary.
-Among other things, here you can enter the package name or leave it Untitled.
+The integration editor opens up.
+It allows you to select/create source connection, specify target settings, add export tasks, schedule the integration for automatic execution and use additional options if necessary.
+Among other things, here you can enter the integration name or leave it Untitled.

-Look at the screenshot below and follow the steps to successfully create a package and export data from Salesforce.
+Look at the screenshot below and follow the steps to successfully create an integration and export data from Salesforce.

 Step 1